Dictionary » Nouns » Inactivity – Meaning, Definition, Synonyms and Antonyms

 Meanings of Inactivity

 ‘Inactivity’ refers to a lack of action or movement.
-It often implies a state where no progress is being made, either physically, mentally, or functionally.
-It can relate to a sedentary lifestyle, a paused process, or a period of rest.
+It often describes a state where no progress is being made, either physically, mentally, or functionally.
+It can also relate to a sedentary lifestyle, a paused process, or a period of rest.

 Definition